dbohdan/initool/README.md

-It is a rewrite of an earlier program by the author called "iniparse", which was written in Object Pascal for MS-DOS and later ported to Windows. initool has a compatible command syntax but its operation differs; rather than modify INI files in place it outputs the modified file text to standard output.
+It is a rewrite of an earlier program by the author called "iniparse", which was written in Object Pascal for MS-DOS and later ported to Windows. initool has a backwards compatible command syntax but its operation differs; rather than modify INI files in place it outputs the modified file text to standard output.
 See below.

 ## Usage

 * `initool g filename [section [key [--value-only]]]` — retrieve data
+* `initool e filename section [key]` — check if a section or a property exists
 * `initool d filename section [key]` — delete section or property
 * `initool s filename section key value` — set property value

 Top-level properties (properties not stored in a section) are accessed by using an empty string for the section name.
+For the top-level the "exist" command (`e`) returns whether or not there are top-level properties.

 When given a valid command initool reads the INI file `filename` and outputs its contents with the desired modifications to the standard output.
 To modify